 The process of designing and manufacturing new BART train cars is long and includes many phases.
-The current step, occurring in 2013, is to design the new train cars from the ground up.
-BART is a unique rail system that boasts the lightest train car for its size in the United States.
-While this makes BART cars the most efficient, it also means that a typical off-the-shelf solution will not meet the needs of the Bay Area.
+The first step was to design the new train cars from the ground up.
+BART is a unique rail system that has the lightest train car for its size in the United States.
+While this makes BART cars the most efficient, it also means that a typical off-the-shelf solution does not meet the needs of the Bay Area.

-The next step of the process entails the manufacture and test of the equipment that will be installed inside the new trains.
-Lab tests will occur on all internal systems including the propulsion systems, brakes, motors, and heating and cooling systems to make sure they are capable of performing to the highest standards when they are built into the new fleet.
+The next step of the process was the manufacture and test of the equipment for installation on the new trains.
+Lab tests occurred on all internal systems including the propulsion systems, brakes, motors, and heating and cooling systems to make sure they are capable of performing to the highest standards.

-In 2015, Bombardier will deliver 10 fully functional pilot cars that will spend 18 months in the Bay Area running on BART test tracks and throughout the BART system outside of normal operating hours.
-During this thorough qualification and testing phase, BART and Bombardier will verify and validate the train car performance prior to manufacturing.
+In 2017, BART tested 10 pilot cars on BART test tracks and throughout the BART system to ensure safety and reliability, and to secure approval from the California Public Utilities Commission to run passenger service.
+Much of the testing was outside of normal operating hours.
+During this thorough qualification and testing phase, BART and Bombardier verified and validated the train car performance prior to full-scale manufacturing.

 After a year-long evaluation process in which two separate and independent teams evaluated more than 500 aspects of the three final bids, the independent teams selected Bombardier based on its technical capabilities and low cost.
-Bombardierís bid came in 12% lower than the next least expensive bid, saving BART $184 million ñ equivalent to the cost of 104 train cars.
+Bombardier's bid came in 12% lower than the next least expensive bid, saving BART $184 million—equivalent to the cost of 104 train cars.